 After completing about a few years in the Apprenticeship program, you can apply for Plumber’s License.

 The different States have different License requirements.
 So get Licensed and keep growing in your career.

 The plumbing courses in plumbing trade schools vary.
-It can approximately take six months of training or less, depending on the trade school you attend.
+Depending on the trade school you attend, it can approximately take six months of training or less.
 With plumbing training, you can have a great start to your career in plumbing.
 You will not have to wait for a 4-year college degree and yet be unemployed.